 Integrated Tactical Concepts LLC

-This course will expose teams to the tactical capabilities of several different types of armored vehicles.
-ITC instructors will tailor the tactics to fit each agencies choice of armored vehicle.
+This 24-hour course will expose teams to the tactical capabilities of several different types of armored vehicles.
+ITC instructors will tailor the tactics to fit each agency's choice of armored vehicle.
 The course will focus on deployment methods of the armored vehicle, used to maximize safety for the team and civilians alike.
 Tactical situations requiring the use of an armored vehicle will be covered in depth.

 This includes barricaded suspects, high-risk warrant service, hostage rescues, civilian evacuations, and rescue operations.
 The students will also be exposed to shooting platforms, personal equipment issues, and breaching options.